ncatlab/nlab-content/pages/3/2/8/8/18823/content.md

   Obs_{E,\mathbf{L}}
 $$

-and its component $\Pi$ is a bosonic observable as above.
+whose component $\mathbf{\Psi}$ is a section of the even-graded field bundle, regarded in odd degree, via prop. \ref{DiracSpaceOfFieldHistories}.
 See example \ref{DiracFieldPolynomialObservables} below.

 =--